-Rep. Robert G. Torricelli (D-N.J.) offered the following justification for U.S. policy after Helms-Burton was passed by Congress: "Different policies might have worked, might have been taken.
+Sen. Robert G. Torricelli (D-NJ) offered the following justification for U.S. policy after Helms-Burton was passed by Congress: "Different policies might have worked, might have been taken.
 But the die has been cast.
 Years ago we decided on this strategy and we are in the end game now.
 It is too late to change strategy."
-But it is not too late to change strategy and the "endgame" may yet take years to complete.
-Current policy, in any case, increases the likelihood of a violent Cuban transition into which the United States would unnecessarily be drawn.
+But even many people who may agree with Torricelli's position recognize, as Cuban exile Carlos Alberto Montaner does, that "the embargo, at this stage of the game, is probably a strategic error, political clumsiness from Washington which provides Castro with an alibi."
+In fact, it is not too late to change strategy and the "end game" may yet take years to complete.
+U.S. clumsiness, unfortunately, increases the likelihood of a violent Cuban transition into which the United States would unnecessarily be drawn.

-A better policy would recognize that while Castro may be a clever political manipulator, his economic forecasting and planning have been dismal.
+A better policy would recognize that, while Castro may be a clever political manipulator, his economic forecasting and planning have been dismal.
 Supporters of the embargo casually assume that Castro wants an end to the embargo because he believes that step would solve his economic problems.
 More likely, Castro fears the lifting of the U.S. sanctions.
 It is difficult to believe, for example, that he did not calculate a strong U.S. response when he ordered the attack on two U.S. planes in early 1996.
 It is time for Washington to stop playing into Castro's hands and instead pull the rug out from under him by ending the embargo.